CCI-MOC/documentation/docs/source/clusters/kaizen/Kaizen-Ceph.md

 ## Ceph

-The ceph cluster used for our openstack and baremetal environments is made up of 10 OSD servers and 3 monitors.
+The ceph cluster used for our OpenStack, OpenShift and baremetal environments is made up of 10 OSD servers and 3 monitors.

 Each OSD server has 10 HDDs and 1 nVme drive.
 The HDDs make up the "size" root, while the nVme drives make the "performance" root.